shmup/lazyjournal/README.md

 - `Tab` - switch between windows.
 - `Shift+Tab` - return to previous window.
-- `Left/Right` - switch between log lists in the selected window.
+- `Left/Right` - switch between journal lists in the selected window.
-- `Enter` - selection a journal from the list to display log.
+- `Enter` - selection a journal from the list to display log output.
-- `Up/Down` - move up or down through all journal lists and log output, as well as changing the filtering mode in the filter window.
+- `<Up/PgUp>/<Down/PgDown>` - move up or down through all journal lists and log output, as well as changing the filtering mode in the filter window.
-- `<Shift/Alt>+<Up/Down>` - quickly move up or down (every `10` or `500` lines) through all journal lists and log output.
+- `<Shift/Alt>+<Up/Down>` - quickly move up or down through all journal lists and log output every `10` or `100/500` lines.
+- `Ctrl+E/Home` - go to top of log.
-- `Ctrl+R` - refresh the current log manually and go to the bottom of the output.
+- `Ctrl+D/End` - go to the end of the log.
-- `Ctrl+<D/W>` - clear text input field for filter to quickly update current log output without filtering.
+- `Ctrl+W` - clear text input field for filter to quickly update current log output without filtering.
 - `Ctrl+C` - exit.

 ## Contributing